Sacroiliac joint syndrome treatment. Arthrosis of the sacroiliac joints symptoms. Adhesions due to inflammation of the internal genital organs

 • tone in the sacrum.

-The chronic form is accompanied by constant pulling sensations, discomfort in the spine.
-The intensity of the pain syndrome increases during walks, lifting weights, prolonged sitting.
-The pain intensifies when bending, turning the body.
+The chronic form is accompanied by constant pulling sensations and discomfort in the spine area.
+The intensity of the pain syndrome increases during walking, lifting weights, and prolonged sitting.
+The pain intensifies when bending or turning the body.

-The effectiveness of the treatment of arthrosis of the joints of the sacroiliac region is achieved only with complex treatment.
-Within the framework of therapy, medications, physiotherapy methods, physiotherapy exercises, folk recipes are widely used, and maintaining a diet plays an important role.
+The effectiveness of treatment of arthrosis of the joints of the sacroiliac region is achieved only with complex treatment.
+As part of therapy, medications, physiotherapy methods, physical therapy, folk recipes are widely used, and maintaining a diet plays an important role.

-As part of the treatment, orthopedic devices are also used, the purpose of wearing corsets, bandages is to limit mobility in the lower back.
+As part of the treatment, orthopedic devices are also used; the purpose of wearing corsets and bandages is to limit mobility in the lower back.

-For the orthopedic regime, it is also provided for a decrease in loads, motor activity of the affected area.
-Intensification of pathological symptoms requires refusal to carry weights, reduce the duration of walks, refrain from running, cycling.
-The patient is not recommended to stand for a long time and be in one position.
+The orthopedic regime also provides for a reduction in loads and motor activity of the affected area.
+Intensification of pathological symptoms requires a refusal to carry heavy objects, a reduction in the duration of walks, a refusal to run, and cycling.
+The patient is not recommended to stand or stay in one position for a long time.

 Drug therapy

-With the symptoms of arthrosis of the sacroiliac joint area, several groups of drugs are prescribed, the effectiveness of the drugs for treatment depends on the severity of the pathological symptoms.
-Medicines are prescribed in different dosage forms, it can be tablets, ointments, creams, solutions for injections, the doctor can also prescribe a blockade.
+For symptoms of arthrosis of the sacroiliac joints, several groups of drugs are prescribed; the effectiveness of treatment depends on the severity of the pathological symptoms.
+Medicines are prescribed in different dosage forms, these can be tablets, ointments, creams, injection solutions, the doctor may also prescribe a blockade.

-• NSAIDs - the action of drugs is aimed at getting rid of pain, inflammation, swelling.
-Selective blockers of inflammation show high efficiency, this will help to avoid negative effects on the digestive organs.
-The selection of the dosage, the duration of therapy, depends on the characteristics of the organism, the dynamics, the stage of the disease are also taken into account.
-For arthrosis, "Meloxicam", "Ibuprofen", "Nimesulide", "Diclofenac" are often prescribed.
+• NSAIDs - the action of drugs is aimed at relieving pain, inflammation, and swelling.
+Selective blockers of inflammation are highly effective; this will help avoid negative effects on the digestive organs.
+The selection of dosage and duration of therapy depends on the characteristics of the body; the dynamics and stage of the disease are also taken into account.
+For arthrosis, Meloxicam, Ibuprofen, Nimesulide, and Diclofenac are often prescribed.

-• Glucocorticoid hormonal drugs - are prescribed in the absence of the effect of those listed above.
-Intra-articular injections are carried out quite rarely due to the high probability of damage to wide vessels and nerves.
-High efficiency is shown by "Triamcinolone", "Betamethasone".
+• Glucocorticoid hormonal drugs are prescribed if there is no effect from the ones listed above.
+Intra-articular injections are performed quite rarely due to the high probability of damage to wide vessels and nerves.
+Triamcinolone and Betamethasone show high effectiveness.

 • Chondoprotectors are prescribed to prevent further destruction of cartilage tissue.
-The chondroitin included in their composition provides the affected joint with the necessary amount of calcium, promotes the activation of the production of hyaluronic acid.
-The retention of water in the tissues has a positive effect on the cushioning properties, as a result, the recovery processes are accelerated.
-"Glucosamine" has a positive effect on the metabolism of cartilage, supports the production of collagen.
-Besides it, "Don", "Artra", "Teraflex", "Struktum" are used.
+Chondroitin, which is part of them, provides the affected joint with the necessary amount of calcium and helps to activate the production of hyaluronic acid.
+Water retention in tissues has a positive effect on shock-absorbing properties, resulting in accelerated recovery processes.
+Glucosamine has a positive effect on cartilage metabolism and supports collagen production.
+In addition to it, “Dona”, “Arthra”, “Teraflex”, “Structum” are used.

 Physiotherapy

-Physiotherapy is often used in the treatment of arthrosis.
-Today there is a large selection of methods for treating arthrosis, the doctor will help you choose the most suitable ones.
+Physiotherapeutic methods are often used in the treatment of arthrosis.
+Today there is a large selection of methods for treating arthrosis; your doctor will help you choose the most suitable ones.

-• mud therapy - allows you to get rid of unpleasant symptoms, pain syndrome;
+• mud therapy - allows you to get rid of unpleasant symptoms and pain;

-• electrophoresis - as part of its implementation, an electric shock is applied to the affected area;
+• electrophoresis - as part of its implementation, an electric current is applied to the affected area;

-• magnetotherapy - its action is to eliminate pain, slow down degeneration, the technique should be integrated with physical exercises that help strengthen muscles;
+• magnetic therapy - its effect is to eliminate pain, slow down degeneration, the technique should be integrated with physical exercises that help strengthen muscles;

-• cryotherapy - allows you to eliminate pain, under the influence of cold, the muscles are kept in a compressed state, which ensures pain control, helps to reduce the negative consequences after injury.
+• cryotherapy - allows you to eliminate pain; under the influence of cold, muscles are kept in a compressed state, which provides pain control and helps reduce the negative consequences after injury.

-The effectiveness of treatment depends on the patient's condition, the doctor prescribes the required number of procedures for the patient, taking into account the severity of the pathological process.
+The effectiveness of treatment depends on the patient’s condition; the doctor prescribes the patient the required number of procedures, taking into account the severity of the pathological process.

 Nutrition

-As part of the comprehensive treatment of the disease, dietary food is widely used.
+As part of the complex treatment of the disease, dietary nutrition is widely used.
 It is recommended to take food in small portions 5-6 times a day.
-An important role is played by the presence in the diet of pectin - a substance that is found in vegetables, fruits, algae.
+An important role is played by the presence of pectin in the diet - a substance found in vegetables, fruits, and algae.
 Its properties are similar to those of hyaluronic acid.
-The menu should also contain fish, dairy products, low-fat meats.
-Baking, sugar, salty, smoked, fried foods, red meat, cheeses, caffeinated and alcoholic beverages are excluded from the diet.
+The menu should also include fish, dairy products, and lean meats.
+Baked goods, sugar, salty, smoked, fried foods, red meat, cheeses, caffeine-containing, and alcoholic drinks are excluded from the diet.

-The listed products have a negative effect on metabolic processes, contribute to the collection of toxins in the joints, which have a negative effect on their condition.
-With arthrosis, it is recommended to drink at least two liters of water daily, which will help to activate the oxidation reactions in the body, and promote the elimination of toxins.
+The listed products have a negative effect on metabolic processes and contribute to the accumulation of toxins in the joints, which have a negative effect on their condition.
+For arthrosis, it is recommended to drink at least two liters of water daily, which will help activate oxidation reactions in the body and promote the removal of toxins.

-The effectiveness of conservative therapy is manifested in the early stages of the development of the disease.
-A timely visit to a doctor will help prevent the further development of the disease.
+The effectiveness of conservative therapy appears in the early stages of the disease.
+Timely consultation with a doctor will help prevent further development of the disease.

 Physiotherapy

-Physiotherapy will help to improve the general condition of the patient, the exercise regimen is chosen.
-Within the framework of gymnastics, a variety of movements are provided, during which the muscles of the lower back are involved.
+Therapeutic exercise will help improve the patient’s general condition; the exercise regimen is chosen by.
+Gymnastics involves a variety of movements that use the muscles of the lower back.

-High efficiency is shown by turning the body to the sides, tilting, rotating the body.
-Exercises should be performed at a slow pace, shown to perform a large number of repetitions.
-The patient should carefully listen to the sensations; if pain occurs, classes should be stopped.
-Gymnastics with arthrosis of the sacroiliac joints shows effectiveness, provided that it is performed regularly.
+High efficiency is shown by turning the body to the sides, tilting, and rotating the body.
+The exercises should be performed at a slow pace and a large number of repetitions are recommended.
+The patient should listen carefully to the sensations; if pain occurs, exercise should be stopped.
+Gymnastics for arthrosis of the sacroiliac joints shows effectiveness provided that it is performed regularly.

-Manual therapy is highly effective in the treatment of arthrosis, osteoarthritis of the sacroiliac joints; it is recommended to carry it out a few days after the end of the acute phase of the disease.
-A good effect is achieved with the use of external anti-inflammatory drugs.
-The effect of therapeutic massage is aimed at activating blood circulation in the lumbar segment, activating tissue nutrition.
+Manual therapy is highly effective in the treatment of arthrosis and osteoarthritis of the sacroiliac joints; it is recommended to be carried out several days after the end of the acute phase of the disease.
+A good effect is achieved with the use of external anti-inflammatory agents.
+The effect of therapeutic massage is aimed at activating blood circulation in the lumbar segment and activating tissue nutrition.

 Surgical

-In the absence of the effect of conservative treatment, an operation is prescribed.
-In some cases, the technique of thermal shutdown of the nerves located in the affected area is used, the procedure is carried out using a special technique.
-This approach will help relieve pain, but is not considered a complete treatment.
+If there is no effect from conservative treatment, surgery is prescribed.
+In some cases, a method of thermally disconnecting the nerves located in the affected area is used; the procedure is carried out using special equipment.
+This approach will help relieve pain, but is not considered a complete treatment method.

-In the event of irreversible changes in the tissues, the deformed joint is replaced with a prosthesis.
+If irreversible changes occur in the tissues, the deformed joint is replaced with a prosthesis.

 Folk remedies

-As part of a complex spine, joints are also provided, this option shows effectiveness in the early stages of the disease.
+As part of the complex spine and joints, this option shows effectiveness in the early stages of the disease.

-During therapy, ointments, compresses, rubbing, baths are used, all methods of traditional medicine are previously agreed with the attending physician.
+When carrying out therapy, ointments, compresses, rubbing, baths are used, all traditional medicine methods are previously agreed upon with the attending physician.

 Effective recipes:

-1. Compresses with a cabbage leaf greased with honey will help to get rid of back pain.
+1. Compresses with cabbage leaves smeared with honey will help get rid of lower back pain.
 It must be applied to the affected area, secured, wrapped in a warm cloth, and left overnight.

-2. Horseradish compresses are distinguished by warming and relaxing properties; after the procedure, activation of blood circulation in the coccyx area is observed.
-The crushed cream must be placed in a water bath, wrapped in a cotton cloth, and applied overnight.
+2. Horseradish compresses have warming and relaxing properties; after the procedure, increased blood circulation in the tailbone area is observed.
+The crushed cream must be placed in a water bath, wrapped in cotton cloth, and applied overnight.

-3. Mix in equal proportions burdock, calendula, chamomile, with petroleum jelly, infuse the mixture for a day.
+3. Mix burdock, calendula, chamomile, and Vaseline in equal proportions, leave the mixture for 24 hours.
 Apply with massaging movements to the affected area.

-4. Combine 3-5 g of mumiyo with honey, spread on the lumbar region.
+4. Combine 3-5 g of mumiyo with honey and spread on the lumbar region.
 The ointment has anti-inflammatory, strengthening, analgesic properties.

-5. Pour potato sprouts with alcohol, leave in a dark place for 5-6 hours.
-Use the product overnight to rub the joints.
+5. Pour alcohol over the potato sprouts and leave in a dark place for 5–6 hours.
+Use the product at night to rub joints.

 Preventive measures

-Compliance with preventive measures will help prevent symptoms and signs of osteoarthritis of the sacroiliac joints.
+Compliance with preventive measures will help prevent symptoms and signs of arthrosis of the sacroiliac joints.

 Other preventive measures: